-Finding an elliptical which suits your body weight might be a bit of a challenge.
+Finding an elliptical which suits your weight might be a bit of a challenge.
 There are a lot of ellipticals, but if you’re a heavy person, you’ll need a machine which supports your weight.
 This usually limits your options.

 In this article, I compare the best high weight capacity elliptical machines for heavy people.
 Furthermore, you’ll discover important buying advice to make a better buying decision.
 It’s time to end your physical discomfort and get in shape!

 - Nautilus E614 (300 Lb)